How to Send Google Forms with Pre-filled Answers

 You may use ArrayFormula to copy down formulas or, if you have only a few rows, select the first cell and drag the crosshair to the last row in the formula column as shown below:

-Copydown Forumla
+Copydown Formula

 Handling Dates in Google Forms

-If you plan to prefill dates in the Google Form, you need rewrite your dates in the Google Sheets in a format that Google Forms can recognize.
+If you plan to pre-fill dates in the Google Form, you need rewrite your dates in the Google Sheets in a format that Google Forms can recognize.

 This is easy to implement.
 Just select the column in your Google sheet that contains the dates, then go to the Format menu, choose Number > More Formats > More date and time format and choose the YY-MM-DD format.

-Also see: Create PDF from Google Forms
+Also see: Create PDF from Google Form Responses

 You can use Mail Merge with Gmail to send the prefilled forms to all the email addresses in one go from the Google Sheet itself.